Manasi94/pupil-labs-manasi/Documentation.md

 ####Errors
 1. The dimensions of the input array were not matching when i used the syntax np.float32_t(:,:).
 Changed the syntax to : ```python np.ndarray[np.float32_t, ndim=2] img```
 2. Exception IndexError: 'index 6834 is out of bounds for axis 0 with size 101' in 'filter.area' ignored.
-Still unable to resolve
+The error was due to incorrect way of pointing to an element of an array.
+For C we considered a single dimensiom array so we needed to multiply the rows with the column size to go to the next rown.
+In cython however we are directly using 2D arrays so no need for the multiplication